top of page

 Search

-Tauran missed the start of the assault because of his shuttle’s slow descent from orbit.
+Tauran had missed the start of the raid because of his shuttle’s slow descent from orbit.
 Even now, the pilot’s words dug into him like a burr.
 “You should be on the Gemini, sir.
 By regulations, the commanding officer stays off-planet during a ground assault.”
 Well, slag regs.
-Rules wouldn’t stop him from recovering his family.
-Not this time.
+Rules weren’t going to stop him this time.
+He broke cover and began to run.

 “Cease fire, cease fire.
 No more hostiles.
 Say again, no more hostiles.”

 A cluster of disarmed mutants, changelings, knelt in the center of the cavern.
-Commandos from other sectors herded more of the deformed humans toward the group.
-Some changelings were bare-chested, protected only by keratinoid scales covering their bodies with organic armor.
-Others had the more common deformities of gigantism, exoskeletal growths, and cranial ridges that marked them as mutants.
-Field medics moved through quickly, triaging the ones with the worst injuries.
+Commandos from other sectors herded more of the deformed humans to the group.
+Some changelings were bare-chested, protected only by the organic armor of keratinoid scales covering their bodies.
+Others showed the more common changeling deformities of gigantism, exoskeletal growths, and cranial ridges.
+Field medics moved through, quickly triaging the ones with the worst injuries.
 Uninjured ones were fitted with cryo-restraints.
-As Tauran surveyed the scene, he felt scores of gelid mutant eyes following him.
+Scores of gelid mutant eyes followed Tauran as he surveyed the scene.

-In less than a second, Tauran dismissed the captured changelings as nothing more than soldiers.
-So much for nabbing the leaders and the civilians who traveled with them.
-The ‘Lings were breathing without helmets, so environment controls must still be up.
+In less than a second, he dismissed the captured ‘Lings as nothing more than soldiers.
+So much for nabbing the leaders and civilians who traveled with them.
+The captives were breathing without helmets, so environment controls must still be up.
 Good.
 He retracted his visor.
-The air was cold as space, but eyes and ears were better for what he was looking for than helmet sensors.
+The cold air burned his face, but eyes and ears were better than helmet sensors for what he was looking for.

-Smoke curling from blast scars seared his nostrils into high alert.
-He ran from boulder to boulder, blinking away tears from fumes, scouring the cavern for other bodies.
+Smoke seared his nostrils.
+He dashed from boulder to boulder, blinking away tears from fumes, searching for other bodies.
 Stun grenades in the distance played his ears like a drum.

-When commandos caught sight of his hooded eyes and chiseled brown face, most stiffened and turned back to their tasks.
+Commandos who caught sight of his hooded eyes and chiseled brown face stiffened and turned back to their tasks.
 Two slipped behind him like ghosts, pulling security.
 Tauran acknowledged them with a curt nod.
-There was no fooling guardsmen who’d followed him for years that he was in the soup with them instead of monitoring the fight from orbit.
+There was no hiding from guardsmen who’d followed him for years that he was in the soup with them instead of monitoring the fight from orbit.
 But even being among his own didn’t relieve the knot in his gut.

 Where were they?
-He couldn’t have been wrong about the DNA signatures they’d found on the surface.
-His wife and son had to be somewhere in the cavern, no matter how crazy it seemed.
-Three years he’d been chasing them, almost as long as Lausus had been alive.
+He couldn’t have been wrong about the DNA traces they’d found on the surface.
+They had to be here, no matter how crazy it seemed.
+Three years he’d been chasing them, more than half the time Lausus had been alive.

-Tauran’s heart pounded, and he panted in the thin air.
-Forcing himself to be still, he tried to take in the whole cavern.
-There had to be a clue somewhere.
-He bit his lip and surveyed the frigid chamber again.
+Tauran panted in the thin air.
+Forcing a deep breath, he unfocused his gaze to take in the whole cavern.
+There had to be a clue.
+Had to be.

-Tauran hurried over to a pile of rags and bedding in a corner and knelt.
+His nostrils prickled in the cold, and then his breath stopped.
+Tauran lunged to a pile of rags and bedding almost invisible in a corner but for a flutter of yellow, and stumbled to his knees.
 Scooping the rags to his face, he inhaled deeply.
 His eyes rolled back as familiar scents triggered images.
 A woman in tears.
 A boy not old enough to walk.
 Shouts, and the faint warmth of lips brushing his own with fire.

 The commando closest flashed a look at the other.